khearts777/khearts777.github.io/README.md

         <div class="hero-content">
           <div class="hero-badge"><i class="fas fa-heart"></i> Every child deserves a future</div>
           <h1>Lifting Voices of <br>Underprivileged Children in Singapore</h1>
-          <p>Across Singapore, hundreds of children in orphanages and from low-income families dream of stability, education, and love.
-Your awareness and direct support to established children's homes can create real change.</p>
+          <p>Across Singapore, hundreds of children in orphanages and from low-income families are hoping for stability, education, and care.
+Your awareness and direct support to established children's homes can impact the community.</p>
           <div class="btn-group">
             <a href="#orphanages" class="btn btn-primary"><i class="fas fa-hand-holding-heart"></i> View Children's Homes</a>
             <a href="#howtohelp" class="btn btn-outline"><i class="fas fa-dove"></i> Ways to Help</a>